 Park House is set in 2 acres of garden, small orchard and vineyard with glorious view from most windows.
 There is a spacious decked area immediately outside the kitchen with a very private seating area, large gas BBQ and outside hot tub-perfect for star gazing!
 There is a very large area of lawn and a croquet set for your use.

 See OUT AND ABOUT tab for information about the area and things to do.

 See SERVICES for ideas and contacts for services you can arrange at the property such as a chef or pamper session.

 ‘Canterbury’s past is as rich as it comes’ says the latest Lonely Planet guide to Britain.
 This world-famous cathedral city was one of medieval Europe’s great places of pilgrimages and knowledge.
 Today – with its international visitors and four universities – it still has a distinctly cosmopolitan feel.
-Less than an hour from London and a 10 minute drive from Mulberry House, it’s in that corner of England that’s almost touching France.
+Less than an hour from London and a 10 minute drive from Park House, it’s in that corner of England that’s almost touching France.

 A fantastic day out can be had from visiting historic sites, fab activities like punting together with an excellent array of shops, bars and restaurants.
 Take a look at the Visit Canterbury site to fully appreciate what this wonderful city has to offer.

 Whitstable is like no other town by the sea.
 Its traditional charms, strong arts culture and rich maritime history complement Whitstable’s modern appeal.